Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Shows and movies Are Like Love, Death & Robots?
+What Series and movies Are Like Love, Death & Robots?

 Wacky and mind-bending, Love, Death & Robots is an episodic series, with each episode presenting an outlandish story.
 Ranging from around 10 to 20 minutes, each larger-than-life episode whisks you away to its fascinating world.